 Early Termination.
 All Colorado Trust grants have designated start and end dates (i.e., grant cycle).
 The Colorado Trust, at its sole option, may terminate its obligations under the grant contract at any time if, in The Colorado Trust's judgment, 1) the grantee becomes unable to carry out the purposes of the grant; 2) the grantee fails to comply with any of the terms or conditions of the contract; 3) performance of its obligations could subject The Colorado Trust to taxes or other payments, penalties or fines of any kind; or 4) the continued grantee relationship could jeopardize The Colorado Trust's tax-exempt status or benefits under federal or state law.
-A grantee may request that the grant period be shortened as well, for any of the aforementioned reasons, thus terminating the grantee may be required to return unexpended grant funds to The Colorado Trust, sign an amended grantee agreement designating the revised end date, and be required to submit the necessary final reports at an earlier designated date.
+A grantee may request that the grant period be shortened as well, for any of the aforementioned reasons, thus terminating the grant early.
+There is no penalty for early termination of a grant agreement.
+However, the grantee may be required to return unexpended grant funds to The Colorado Trust, sign an amended grantee agreement designating the revised end date, and be required to submit the necessary final reports at an earlier designated date.